pavelpascari/weber/README.md

 # Weber - A Go Command Line Tool for Web Developers

 Weber is a command line interface (CLI) tool written in Go, designed to make web development hassle free by providing easy-to-use utilities that ensure you offer the best web experience to your users.

+## Use Cases
+1. **Cache-Control Header Analysis** -
+Weber can be used to analyze the `Cache-Control` header of a website.
+You can get a report of the resources your clients are loading to analyse at a glance.
+This is useful for web developers who want to ensure that their website is optimized for caching.
+2.

 ## Installation